historical-theology/theological-dots/README.md

 ```

 ## System Configruation
-This is my *personal* system configuration information.
+This is my *personal* system configuration information that does not belong in dotfiles.
+Others might appreciate having a short checklist, especially for what is important to add to /etc/rc.conf for a desktop system.

-/etc/rc.conf
+#### /etc/rc.conf
 ```
 kld_list="/boot/modules/amdgpu.ko"        # amgdpu kernel module
 dbus_enable="YES"                         # required for many xorg-related utilities